HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 ###### Setup Solr for Ranger audit

-- Starting HDP 2.5, if you have deployed Ambari Infra service installed, this can be used for Ranger audits.
+- Starting HDP 2.5, if you have deployed Ambari Infra Solr service installed, this can be used for Ranger audits.
-- **Make sure Ambari Infra service is installed and started before starting Ranger install**
+- **Make sure Ambari Infra Solr service is installed and started before starting Ranger install**

 ## Ranger install